-Planning on putting photography into your travels?
+- Planning on putting photography into your travels?
 See our Complete Photography Gear Guide

 If you look at the work of famous city street photographers, many of them had favorite corners that they would go back to over and over again.
 Mine is the corner of Prince and Broadway in SoHo.

 This is the only way that subjects know you have taken a photograph of them besides hearing the shutter (which won’t happen on the noisy streets).
 If you keep the camera at your eye while you take the shot, your subjects will just think that they were getting in the way of you taking a shot of the background.

-5. Set up your camera to catch fast moving scenes
+5. Set up your camera to catch fast-moving scenes

-Many people are afraid of raising their ISO up because old digital cameras had horrible noise issues.
+Many people are afraid of raising their ISO because old digital cameras had horrible noise issues.
 This is no longer the case.
 Noise/grain in newer digital cameras can look very beautiful, so there is no need to be afraid of it anymore.
 I shoot at ISO 400 in sunlight, 800-1600 in shade, and 3200-6400 at night for street photography.
 With an entry-level camera, I would probably shoot one stop less, so ISO 200 in sunlight and so on.

 6. Be more methodical about composing your cityscape and architecture photographs

 Is it possible to include more elements in the image to turn it into a complex scene?
 Can you do more to the composition?
 Can you move your point of view to make everything fit together in a more cohesive way?

 Where will they start, which direction will they head, and where will they end?
 Good compositions will move the eyes through an image in a logical way, and great photographers have a way of placing different objects together in a way that leads the eyes.
 Want to improve your photography?
 Check out, The Best Landscape Tutorial Ever

 The city is no different than a landscape photograph.
 Where you might place a tree here and a rock there in a landscape, you might place a lamppost or fire hydrant here and a person there.
 It’s the same principle.

 Finally, always think about the edges of your frame.
 A viewer’s eyes will naturally want to move off of the image.
 It’s why landscape painters will paint tree branches in the top corners or why cloudy skies typically look better than clear skies in photographs.

 Favorite locations for architecture/cityscape: Central Park, 42nd Street between Times Square and the Chrysler Building, SoHo and Greene Street (the best cast-iron architecture in the world), Manhattan Bridge (better views than the Brooklyn Bridge), Brooklyn Waterfront, City Hall District, Top of the Rock, and Rooftop bars such as Ink48 or Top of the Strand.

-- Learn about the history of the neighborhoods you shoot in
+7. Learn about the history of the neighborhoods you shoot in

 No matter where you travel in New York, there is most likely an incredible history to go with it.
 Learning this history before you explore a place can help you figure out how to get better photographs and will inspire you in general.